The Edge

 I would say the same is probably true of markets.
 It's always when we're standing right on the edge that we're most ebullient (not to mention oblivious).

 But there are signs if you look for them.
 Just like severe stomach pain might be a sign that the Kettle One is catching up to you, and much like being so eager to write that you can't seem to decide where to start may be a sign that six (not seven) cappuccinos will suffice tomorrow, the market gives us hints.
-And no one is better at cataloging those hints than Citi's Matt King.
+And no one is better at cataloging those hints than Citi's (NYSE:C) Matt King.
 Let's take a look at some visuals King created for his latest presentation.

 First, note that the black swans did indeed come calling in 2016, but failed to "ruffle" (pun fully intended) the market's feathers upon landing: